 Contact Paul Davis for all your property damage needs.
 (203) 315-1500

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

 - Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
 While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:

 - Be Safe: Water events can present several possible safety hazards to residents.
 The potential for slips, falls and electric shock are real.
 Remember, items soaked with water can be very heavy.
 Only complete tasks that can be done so safely.

 - Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.